ebmarquez/arc-switch/README.md

 ## ⚡ Automated Releases

-This repository uses GitHub Actions to automatically build and release binaries for multiple platforms:
+This repository uses GitHub Actions to automatically build and release binaries for the following platforms:

 - Linux (AMD64, ARM64)
-- macOS (Intel, Apple Silicon)
-- Windows (AMD64)

 Each release includes checksums for integrity verification and is available through tool-specific download scripts.